wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Example Flows.md

-# Example Use Cases and Flow: Loyalty
+# Example Flow

 This article shares possible use cases your app could support, as well as example flows.
 You're certainly not limited to these use cases, but it can be a helpful jumping off point as you plan your app's implementation.

-## Set Up Loyalty (Optional: by Syncing From an External Program)
+## Set Up and Activate a Loyalty Program (Optional: by Syncing From an External Program)

-Your app can help site owners set up Loyalty, add customer accounts, and help them sync their customers’ accounts from an external loyalty program.
+Your app can help site owners set up Wix Loyalty, add customer accounts, and help them sync their customers’ accounts from an external loyalty program.

 ### Step 1: Set Up Loyalty

 By default, every Wix site includes a loyalty program in `DRAFT` status.
 Until it has been activated, customers cannot earn points or redeem rewards.
-Retrieving such a program will return dummy data.
-Your app can help the site owners customize their program by calling the [Update Loyalty Program endpoint](https://dev.wix.com/api/rest/loyalty/update-loyalty-program).
-In the body of the call, you’ll need pass a program name and its point definition, as well as a URL of the point icon.
+Retrieving such a program will return sample data.
+Your app can help the site owners customize their program by calling [Update Loyalty Program](https://dev.wix.com/api/rest/loyalty/update-loyalty-program).

 >**Note:** The call will set up Loyalty with your customizations, but the program will stay in `DRAFT` status.
-Thus, customers cannot earn points or redeem rewards.
+Therefore, customers cannot earn points or redeem rewards at this stage.

 ```sh
 {